-Cancer Research Classic: No. 8 Findlay Prep cruises to win, focused on La Lumiere
+Cancer Research Classic: No. 8 Findlay Prep cruises to win, focused on No. 1 La Lumiere

 “We’re waiting to see on Donnie, so that’s a concern,” Washington Sr. said.
 “We lost our sixth man, Spencer Washington, at the tournament in Hawaii too, but injuries are a part of the game.
 Our motto is next man up.”

 Diane said, while he’s looking forward to playing the Lakers, it won’t be an opportunity to build confidence going forward.
-Not sitting at 18-0 with wins over teams like No. 5 Oak Hill Academy (Mouth of Wilson, Va.) and Wasatch Academy (Mt.
-Pleasant, Utah.), who was ranked No. 15 in the preseason Super 25.
+Not sitting at 18-0 with wins over teams like No. 5 Oak Hill Academy (Mouth of Wilson, Va.) and No. 19 Wasatch Academy (Mt.
+Pleasant, Utah.).

 “We’re already a confident team,” Diane said.
 “I feel like we can beat them if we play the way we know how to play.
 We’re ready.”